Tamupiwa/memrest/README.md

 user.auth0_user_id = <Auth0|user_id>
 user.save()
 ```
-6. Create an API in auth0 and create a client application (with auth0 database connection and enabled access to the API in the apps settings).
+6. In your Auth0 dashboard create an API and a client application (with auth0 database connection and enabled access to the API in the apps settings).
 8. run `python3 manage.py runserver` to run API locally on port 8000 at http://127.0.0.1:8000/.

 ## Adding new endpoints